 Applications to our graduate program are due in December.
 Please see the Department of Psychology website for further information.

-Our lab made the following presentation at the American Psychological Association Conference (Honolul, Hawaii):
+Our lab made the following presentation at the Canadian Psychological Association Conference (Vancouver):

-Our lab made the following presentations at the annual conference of the International Association of Forensic Mental Health Services (Maastricht, Netherlands):
+Our lab made the following presentations at the annual conference of the International Association of Forensic Mental Health Services (Toronto):

-Our lab made the following presentations at the annual conference of the American Psychology-Law Society (Portland, Oregon):
+Our lab made the following presentations at the annual conference of the American Psychology-Law Society (New Orleans):